HaseeebA/SecureTeams/README.md

     ```

 7. The application should now be running.
 Access it in your web browser at the specified URL (usually http://localhost:3001).

+## Additional Information:

+SecureTeams allows users to sign up as team members directly and then log in to view the application.
+The project is structured such that server and client files are in separate folders, including components, admin, styles, and images folders.